CEU Course Offerings

 Building Math, Science and Literacy Skills: A Simple, Fun and Unified Approach Session 1

-(2.5 hrs) Explore the many ways math can be embedded within authentic early education learning environments!
+(2.5 hrs) Explore the many ways math can be embedded within authentic early childhood learning environments!
 Learn how to enhance children's natural curiosity in mathematics in play and daily activities.
-Participants will brainstorm and apply the early learning concepts of number sense and sequencing, classification, sorting, comparisons, quantities, shapes and patterns using common classroom materials and activities.
+Participants will brainstorm and apply the early learning concepts of number sense and sequencing, classification, sorting, comparisons, sorting, quantities, shapes and patterns using common classroom materials and activities.
 Math is everywhere!
-Breakout groups, understanding how to apply teacher "math link" in informal, embedded strategies.
+Breakout groups, understanding how to apply teacher "math talk" in informal, embedded strategies.
 Lots of hands-on fun for participants!

 Building Math, Science and Literacy Skills: A Simple, Fun and Unified Approach Session 2